mvdan/gogrep/README.md

 	go get -u mvdan.cc/gogrep

 Its first argument is a pattern to match.
-It can be any Go expression or statement, which may include wildcards.
-Wildcards are identifiers preceded by `$`.
+It can be any of the
+following:

+ * Any number of statements
+ * Any number of expressions
+ * A type expression
+ * A top-level declaration
+ * An entire file

+A pattern can include wildcards, which start with the `$` symbol:

 	$ gogrep 'if $x != nil { return $x }'
 	main.go:47:2: if err != nil { return err; }